Configure Windows telemetry in your organization

 Insights into your own organization

 Sharing information with Microsoft helps make Windows and other products better, but it can also help make your internal processes and user experiences better, as well.
 Microsoft is in the process of developing a set of analytics customized for your internal use.
-The first of these, called Windows 10 Upgrade Analytics.
+The first of these, called Upgrade Readiness.

 Upgrading to new operating system versions has traditionally been a challenging, complex, and slow process for many enterprises.
 Discovering applications and drivers and then testing them for potential compatibility issues have been among the biggest pain points.